x1mdev/ReconPi/README.md

 If you prepared your Raspberry Pi through the guide linked above you should be able to continue below.

+> ReconPi v1.1.0 needs the Kali Pi image to work 100%!

 Connect to your ReconPi with SSH:

 ```